 Adams nominates the biography by David Harris Willson (1956, Jonathan Cape) as the standard work which he says has not yet been superceded.
 Wilson's book is a problem, however.
-Recent scholars have rejected his toxic views of James and have revised the general opion of this king.
+Recent scholars have rejected his negative views of James and have revised the general opion of this king.
 Professor John Cramsie (Associate Professor of History, Union College, Schenectady, New York) commented in a June 2003 review of biographies of James that "James VI & I has been thoroughly reassessed in the past twenty years.
 The obvious target was David Willson's toxic treatment in King James VI & I (Jonathan Cape; London, 1956)."
 In surveying several newish works on both James II and Elizabeth I on the Institute of Historical Research (University of London) '' book review website he concluded "The missing element in this revisionist project has been a full-length study of James capable of supplanting Willson."
-In this context then the attempt by Glenn Burgess is indeed a significant book and one frought with problematic issues.
+In this context then the attempt by Glenn Burgess is indeed a significant book and one frought with problematical issues.

 As a final note, a reader of this website in Los Angeles (thanks Lynne) has advised that Professor Burgess has had a series of promotions in recent years and has served as the Deputy Vice Chancellor at the University of Hull.
 His dates of promotion slightly preceded the removal of the 2015 note that the book was being researched.
 This may indicate that work on the book may have been delayed in favour of Professor Burgess’ academic duties.
 A new note on his University of Hull webpage observes that he ceased to be Deputy Vice Chancellor in August 2019, potentially allowing him more time for this book.
-Conversely, the site also comments that his current project is the political thought of George Orwell, and makes no mention of working on a biography of James.
+Conversely, the site also comments that his current project is the political thought of George Orwell, and makes no mention of a biography of James.

 A 1605 portrait of James attributed to .